0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-player.md

 Here we set the screen size and hide the player.
 We do this because we don't want them visible when we are on the main menu.

 At this point we could place this node in the scene.
 It wouldn't do what we want yet.
 But we could add the node.
 In order to add a node you need an `init` function.
 Otherwise the godot editor won't expose it as a node you can add to your scene.
 We have now used `ready` `process` and `init`.
-These are godot lifecycle methods and you should consult the godot documentation to learn more about them.
+These are the main godot lifecycle methods.
+You'll be seeing a lot of them.

+If you did choose to add the node at this time you may discover some interesting behavior.
+If you `cargo build` and open the godot editor, then add the node as described by [The hello world tutorial](https://godot-rust.github.io/book/intro/hello-world.html) you may find that later `cargo build`s automatically update your nodes within godot.
+This is because it is reading from your library when you start the game.
+This means if you change the library it may pick up the changes.
+But it doesn't do this always and doesn't do it for all kinds of changes.
+You can force it to pick up your changes by restarting the editor.
+We'll talk more about this in the next section.

 # Preparing for collisions and the player impl
 We have some functions that we put in the `I{NodeName}` `impl` and others we put in the `Player` `impl`.
-This distinction is because we have some code that is attaching to engine functions and others that are purely our creations.
+This distinction is because we have some code that is attaching to existing engine functions and others that are purely our creations.
 If its ours it goes in the `Player` `impl`.
 This distinction will become easier to understand with time.

 ###### define the player impl
 ```rust